gjbex/Fortran-MOOC/docs/basic_datatypes.md

   * `/`: integer division, e.g., `3/2 == 1`
   * '**`: exponentiation

-Furthermore, the Fortran specification defines quite a number of intrinsic function that  operate on integers such as `abs` (absolute value) and `mod` (modulo).
+Furthermore, the Fortran specification defines quite a number of intrinsic procedures that  operate on integers such as `abs` (absolute value) and `mod` (modulo).

 The intrinsic `iso_fortran_env` module defines four integer kinds: